-It should be added that Martinus Cosmology in representing the Cosmic Worldview, is an evolved and detailed in-depth continuation and ‘up-date’ of the universal knowledge that through time has been transmitted by ‘precursors’, mystics and the wise in both East and West, e.g. the Indian wisdom tradition, Sufi masters, Rama, Krishna, Buddha and Jesus amongst others.
+It should be added that Martinus Cosmology in representing the Cosmic Worldview, is an evolved and detailed in-depth continuation and ‘update’ of the universal knowledge that through time has been transmitted by ‘precursors’, mystics and the wise in both East and West, e.g. the Indian wisdom tradition, Sufi masters, Rama, Krishna, Buddha and Jesus amongst others.
 This knowledge and these messages have been related in a simplified and often metaphorical way through myths and parables adapted so that people would be able to grasp the knowledge through the frame of reference and general level of development of their time.

 Evolution is now accelerating enormously and is astounding, for instance think of the progress within science and technology during the past 100 years … The Cosmic Worldview that Martinus presents in our time has been adapted to our era and the level of development, intelligence and modern natural science that we possess today.
 This simply represents what Martinus terms a new ‘cosmic world-impulse’ (evolutionary impulse), adapted to us here and now.
 Whilst Martinus is the conveyor and precursor, with time there surely will come others.
 However we have not found a theory that demonstrates and includes such a comprehensive, detailed and logical description of reality.
 You may find parts and fragments in many theories but the wholeness and level of detail is missing.
 In this context we wish to refer to the 9 points presented in ‘A Concise Synopsis of some fundamentals in The Cosmic Worldview’ below which succinctly illustrates the extensive character of the Cosmology.

 As mentioned Martinus in this life was an uneducated man therefore he had difficulties connecting his intuitive knowledge to modern science and this became mainly the task of Per Bruus-Jensen.
 After more than 10 years of Martinus’ intensive daily education PBJ has devoted his life to systematizing and developing Martinus’ deep and comprehensive intuitive knowledge.
 He has also built bridges to different areas within the natural sciences.
-The old wisdom and knowledge tradition has been presented in a new, extensive and detailed way that answers the big issues in modern science and also humanity’s need of a new worldview and understanding of reality.
+The old wisdom and knowledge tradition have been presented in a new, extensive and detailed way that answers the big issues in modern science and also humanity’s need for a new worldview and understanding of life and reality.

 A Concise Synopsis of some of the Fundamentals in